MORA Tuesday Evening Net

 The Tuesday Evening repeater net has a new name starting January 8th with the launch of the Mora Open Repeater Association Tuesday Evening Net - or simply MORANET.

-The purpose of the Tuesday Evening Net - currently named the Eastern Minnesota Emergency Services Net or simply EMESNET - is to give Amateurs an opportunity for "on-air" operator training that they might not otherwise have.
+The purpose of the Tuesday Evening Net - formerly known as named the Eastern Minnesota Emergency Services Net or simply EMESNET - remains the same as it was, to give Amateurs an opportunity for "on-air" operator training that they might not otherwise have.
 It helps new Hams in particular by presenting them with a chance to get acquainted with other Hams in our area, and to learn and practice operational rules and protocol - all of which is part of an overall effort by the Mora Open Repeater Association to train operators for emergency preparedness.
 The net also serves local Hams by disseminating Amateur Radio Information and Bulletins.

 The net is directed by a Net Control station, and each station that checks into the net is given a chance to participate with informal comments when directed to do so by the Net Control.

 KCØDDV - Our "First Tuesday" Net Control - Flawlessly professional and engaging.

 NØRJW - Our "Third Tuesday" Net Control - The cheerful and ever popular "Voice".

 KJ9W - The "Second and Fourth Tuesday" Net Control and Net Manager.

 KAØAJF - Our "Fifth Tuesday" [also an alternate] Net Control and delightful sounding XYL.

 KDØBUS - An alternate Net Control - a very laid back and mellow fellow.